error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/EmergentSpatialAxesfromOrthogonalTemporalInterference.md

 curvature, this model hints that pathways of motion might align with gradients in temporal interference intensity, offering a conceptual parallel to gravitational potential.

-This interpretation finds a conceptual connection with the segmented spacetime framework proposed in other contexts, where motion-induced structural changes in space and time give rise to increased mass[5].
+This interpretation finds a conceptual connection with the Segmented Spacetime framework proposed in other contexts, where motion-induced structural changes in space and time give rise to increased mass[5].
 In contrast to that approach, which examines post-motion segmentation effects, the present model emphasizes the real-time structure of the interference